dinhomathias/Amc/Code-snippets.md

 ```

 #### Telegram formatting to BBCode
 This is an example how to use entities to convert Telegram formatting to BBCode.
+In the current version it does *not* support nested entities.

 Define parsing function:
 ```python